conan-io/docs/integrations/cmake.rst

 Please also check the reference for the CMakeDeps, CMakeToolchain, and CMake tools:

-- `CMakeDeps`, responsible for generating the CMake config files for all the required dependencies of a package.
+- `CMakeDeps`: responsible for generating the CMake config files for all the required dependencies of a package.

-- `CMakeToolchain`, generates all the information needed for CMake to build the packages according to the information passed to Conan about things like the operating system, the compiler to use, architecture, etc. It will also generate `cmake-presets` files for easy integration with some IDEs that support this CMake feature off-the-shelf.
+- `CMakeToolchain`: generates all the information needed for CMake to build the packages according to the information passed to Conan about things like the operating system, the compiler to use, architecture, etc. It will also generate `cmake-presets` files for easy integration with some IDEs that support this CMake feature off-the-shelf.